Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 The most critical factor for waterbirths is not to enter the tub or birthing pool too early.
 Studies have shown prolonged immersion can lower the level of oxytocin in the body, which can then slow labor.

 Dr. Odent's research has intimated a correlation between longer labours in women immersed before dilating 5 cm and levels of hormone secretion.
-Upon entering the water, an oxytocin surge occurs, which increases uterine contractions and facilitates dilation and effacement.
-After 90-120 minutes, this effect wanes and labor can slow.
+Upon entering the water, an oxytocin surge occurs, which increases uterine contractions and facilitates cervix dilation and cervix effacement.
+After 90-120 minutes, this effect wanes and early labor can slow.

 Taking breaks from the water, especially if the mother desires to enter the pool in the early stages of labor, can counteract this effect.